pyfsi/coconut/coupling_components/solver_wrappers/fluent_alm/fluent_alm.md

 The solver wrapper consists of 3 files (with X the Fluent version, e.g. "v2023R1"):

--   *`alm_X.py`*: defines the `SolverWrapperALMFluentX` class,
+-   *`X.py`*: defines the `SolverWrapperALMFluentX` class,
--   *`alm_X.jou`*: Fluent journal file to interactively run the FSI simulation, written in Scheme,
+-   *`alm.jou`*: Fluent journal file to interactively run the FSI simulation, written in Scheme,
--   *`alm_X.c`*: Fluent UDF file that calculates the aerodynamic forces, defines the momentum source terms and implements additional functionality (I/O) used in Fluent, written in C.
+-   *`alm.c`*: Fluent UDF file that calculates the aerodynamic forces, defines the momentum source terms and implements additional functionality (I/O) used in Fluent, written in C.

 ### Files created during simulation